kubecost/docs/install.md

   -f your-custom-values.yaml
 ```

 * You can install via flat manifest.
-This install path is not because it has limited flexibility for managing your deployment and future upgrades.
+This install path is not recommended because it has limited flexibility for managing your deployment and future upgrades.

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/kubecost/cost-analyzer-helm-chart/develop/kubecost.yaml